-- 7.1 This will be the responsibility of Kenova. - 7.2 If any report contains anything which cannot be published for legal reasons, the full version will be submitted to PSNI together with a redacted version which is suitable for publication and which indicates the nature and extent of any redactions. - 7.3 In parallel with submission to PSNI, draft versions of reports for publication will be shared in strict confidence with the Kenova Governance Board, Independent Steering Group, Victim Focus Group and Professional Reference Group. - 7.4 In this regard, the Governance Board is responsible for ensuring that legal and investigative due diligence has been applied and that all reports are robust and accurate for families and stakeholders in particular and the public in general.
+- 7.1 This will be the responsibility of Kenova. - 7.2 If any report contains anything which cannot be published for legal reasons, the full version will be submitted to PSNI together with a redacted version which is suitable for publication and which indicates the nature and extent of any redactions. - 7.3 Before submission to PSNI, draft versions of reports for publication will be shared, first, with the Kenova Governance Board, Steering Group and Professional Reference Group. - 7.4 In this regard, the Governance Board is responsible for ensuring that legal and investigative due diligence has been applied and that all reports are robust and accurate for families and stakeholders.